Hypergeometric motives and the generalized Fermat equation: Introduction

 does not have any non-trivial solution if $n \ge 3$ (non-trivial meaning none coordinate equal to $0$).
 After Wiles' groundbreaking proof of Fermat's statement (in \cite{Wiles}) a lot of attention has been given to the study of the so called \emph{generalized Fermat equation}.
 Let $A,B,C$ be non-zero pairwise coprime integers and let $p,q,r$ be positive integers.
 The \emph{generalized Fermat equation} is the affine surface given by the equation

-An interesting problem is that of understanding its set of integral points.
+A challenging problem is that of understanding its set of integral points.
 The name ``generalized Fermat equation'' comes from the observation that setting $A=B=C=1$ and $p=q=r$ we recover Fermat's classical equation.
 However, Fermat's equation determines a curve in the projective plane, while the generalized Fermat equation determines a surface in the affine plane, making its study a harder problem.
+Two well known conjectures regarding solutions to the generalized Fermat equation are the following.